Updated June 15, 2023

 Introduction to SSAS Interview Questions and Answers

-Below is the list of 2019 SSAS Interview Questions that are mostly asked :
+Below is the list of 2023 SSAS Interview Questions that are mostly asked :

-1. What is SQL Server Analysis Services (SSAS)?
+1. What are SQL Server Analysis Services (SSAS)?

 2. What are the features of SQL Server Analysis Services (SSAS)?

 3. What is a Data Source View?

-A Data Source View can be built on multiple data sources which form the multi-dimensional model and data mining structure that integrate data from multiple sources.
-A Data Source View can contain different relationships like primary keys, columns, object identifiers etc. A Data Source View is a required and key component in a multi-dimensional model of SQL Server Analysis Services (SSAS).
+A Data Source View can contain relationships like primary keys, columns, object identifiers, etc. A Data Source View is a required and critical component in a multidimensional model of SQL Server Analysis Services (SSAS).

 4. What is a Dimension Table?

-5. What are different types of Data Sources supported by SSAS?
+5. What are the different types of Data Sources supported by SSAS?

 After installing SQL Server Data Tools (SSDT), the setup requires additional drivers to support the different data source providers.
-Some providers need additional drivers to support the data source and some do not require based on the type.
-The data sources supported by tabular and multi-dimensional models are different based on their architectural models and most of them are almost similar.
+Some providers need other drivers to keep the data source, and some do not require them based on the type.
+The data sources supported by tabular and multifaceted models differ based on their architectural models, and most are almost similar.

 We hope that this EDUCBA information on “SSAS Interview Questions” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.